 Don't get us wrong, these are not the best smartwatches overall, not by a long way.
 But if you'd rather save some cash, and don't need the very latest features or fashion looks, then these budget models may be a better fit for you.

 All of the cheap smartwatches on our list are strong on health and fitness features, allowing you to set goals and track your progress using tools like GPS and heart-rate monitoring.
-That said, if that's all you're interested in, you may be better off checking out our selection of the best fitness trackers (opens in new tab).
+That said, if that's all you're interested in, you may be better off checking out our selection of the best fitness trackers.

-For example, as back to school season is almost upon us, those headed back to school, college or university might want to consider buying a cheap smartwatch, especially if they're studying for a sports degree or taking part in any activities while you're away at uni.
+For example, as back-to-school season is almost upon us, those headed back to school, college or university might want to consider buying a cheap smartwatch, especially if they're studying for a sports degree or taking part in any activities while you're away at uni.

 If however, you'd like your watch to offer more, such as letting you set notifications, download apps or make contactless payments, then read on.
-Note that the following smartwatches all work with both iOS and Android smartphones, all offer some level of water resistance, and all came in under £150 (US$200) at time of writing.
+Note that the following smartwatches all work with both iOS and Android smartphones, all offer some level of water resistance, and all came in under £150 (US$200) at the time of writing.

 The best cheap smartwatches you can buy today: